epam/edp-install/docs/headlamp-user-guide/autotest.md

 3. Paste the copied command value into the Command line field and run it with the necessary values and namespace.

-4. As a result, all launched tests will be executed.
+4. As a result, all the launched tests will be executed.

 ## Related Articles